How To Automate Google Search With Python

 Automate Google search with Python using googlesearch-python

-Install googlesearch-python library using this command: python pip install googlesearch-python
+Install the googlesearch-python library using this command: python pip install googlesearch-python

 After that, you can use the Python code below to get the first ten search results from Google.